kabirmhossen/Network_Functional_stringDB/README.md

 - **all_targets: all target IDs plus the focal gene (for broader subnetworks)**

 ### 4. PPI Construction: for individual gene
+- **Neighbor identification**: Finding all possible neighbor genes with combined scores evaluation.
+- **Gene Mapping**: Extract all the genes in interaction with the gene input.
+- **Combined Score Threshold**: Maintain theshold of interaction score > 150

 ### 4. Enrichments Finder: for individual gene
+- **Get all the Enrichment**: Used the `get_enrichment` function in `STRINGdb` package.
+- **Check available categories of the Enrichments**: There are multiple categories of enrichments including KEGG, Reactome, Gene Ontology, pfam etc.
+- **Filtering the Enrichments**: enrichments with p_value < 0.05 was selected for plotting
+- **Plot the top Enrichments**: Through filtering the top enrichments based on p_value enrichments are plotted